GStex: Per-Primitive Texturing of 2D Gaussian Splatting for Decoupled Appearance and Geometry Modeling

 \subsection{Rendering Model}

+We provide an overview of our rendering model below and in Figure~\ref{fig:render}.
 Our approach modifies the radiance parameters $\radiance$ of 2D Gaussian splatting while keeping the other Gaussian parameters the same as described previously.
 Specifically, we decompose the radiance $\radiance$ of a Gaussian into two components~\cite{xu2024texture}.
 The first is a diffuse texture $\radiancetexture$, which varies spatially across the corresponding Gaussian and is represented as an array of RGB values.
 The second is a residual term $\radiancesh$ that models the Gaussian's view-dependent appearance using spherical harmonics coefficients.
 Note that we do not include the constant coefficient in $\radiancesh$.
-Our proposed textured 2D Gaussian is thus given as \qquad\qquad\qquad$\texturedgaussian = \{\radiancetexture, \radiancesh, \opacity, \rotation, \position, \scale \}$.
+Our proposed textured 2D Gaussian is thus given as $\texturedgaussian = \{\radiancetexture, \radiancesh, \opacity, \rotation, \position, \scale \}$.

 The rendered radiance of the $i$th textured 2D Gaussian varies depending on both the spatial position $\intersect_i$ and incident ray direction $\dir$.
 More formally, we render the radiance as